 Makes enough dough for at least two 2-pound loaves.
 The recipe is easily doubled or halved.

-4 cups white whole wheat flour (we use the white whole wheat for its lighter color and flavor, but the recipe works fine with regular whole wheat)
+4 cups white whole wheat flour (white whole wheat is nice for its lighter color and flavor, but the recipe works fine with regular whole wheat)

 3 cups unbleached all-purpose flour

 1 tablespoon kosher salt

 1/4 cup vital wheat gluten

 3/4 cup (1 1/2 sticks) unsalted butter, melted or (zero trans fat, zero hydrogenated oil margarine) or (neutral-flavored oil)